 I am currently at work on a book project, provisionally titled The Theater and Financial Markets in London, 1688-1763.
 This project grows out of my dissertation, which was awarded a Mellon-ACLS Dissertation Completion Fellowship in 2015.
+Additional archival research was recently supported by a grant from the Center for Women and Gender at Utah State University.

 This book project reveals a hidden history of the London public theaters’ active participation in debates about the changing financial system in the wake of the 1688 Revolution Settlement, and contends that the conceptual nexus of theater and finance was vital to eighteenth-century economic and political thought.
 The decades following the 1688 Revolution Settlement witnessed the widespread adoption of phenomena like derivative securities, speculative manias, lotteries, and a national debt.
 In London’s public playhouses, performances engaged with these developments at the level of plot, characterization, and language, interpellating audience members as economic subjects within complex webs of interdependence and conflict.
 At the same time, the economics of theater itself was reshaped as the public playhouses struggled to accommodate the changing tastes of audiences, which were reconfigured by larger changes in class structures and gender roles.
 In this fluid and competitive environment, theaters repeatedly merged and split, testing out innovations from the worlds of trade and finance as they attempted to survive.
 Observers recognized these shifts and articulated a nascent sense of the theater as a form of mass culture that operated according to the rules of the market, increasingly speculative and dependent on public opinion.